Search This Blog

 1832 - up for sale or let again.
 Now described as having 3 principal bedrooms, a water closet, principal and secondary staircases, dining and drawing rooms, and 4 servants rooms.
 Plus a cellar, good courtyard, a flower and kitchen garden (this the rare mention of the garden), 3 horse stable and a coach-house.
 The furniture was also available to purchase.

-1833- late, Charles Henry Bouverie Esq.
+1833- late in the year, Charles Henry Bouverie Esq.
 House with coach house and stabling worth an estimated £30 a year.
 (Parochial notebooks in my possession, my transcription).
 He was away working in St Lucia out and leased the house to others.
 Looks to have returned in 1834.
 When he died aged 54 in 1836 he left a will (P.C.C. held at the National Archives, Kew, transcribed by me) in which he left Oxford House and the furniture in it to Maria Julia Hedges his partner and the mother of his children Charlotte and Charles.
 The couple had never married.
 Their son Charles died in London age only 23 in 1847.
 Charles junior was bequeathed a portrait of his father and his fishing tackle.
 The rest of the family portraits went to Charles senior's sisters.
 Earlier in his life Charles Senior had served as an M.P though a pretty inactive one, and not for Marlow.
 He was buried at Betchworth Surrey.
 He had previously lived in Betchworth House there.
 He was the grandson of the Earl of Radnor.

 1839- Robert Richmond.
 Leaving town so selling off a nearly new pony chaise, mahogany four poster beds, chintz and damask furniture.
 He was a cattle and sheep dealer.
 Moved to Shillingford, Oxon.
 A few months earlier had fallen victim to a forged bill of exchange worth over £1000.
 His move may have been due to financial distress.

 1841- Probably Samuel and Mary Horrod as below.
 They were certainly in Oxford Road then.
-(For Samuels role in the circumstances surrounding the 1847 Election riots in Marlow see here )
+For Samuel's role in the circumstances surrounding the 1847 Election riots in Marlow see here.

 1851 census- Samuel Horrod age 67 originally from Middlesex and Mary his wife aged 79 originally from Durham with their 39 year old daughter Mary Ann born in Yorkshire and two servants.
 The family appear to have had Canadian connections.
 Samuel was a "government pensioner in 1847" when he supported the nomination of Sir William Clayton as Marlow M.P.
 He himself served as a Guardian of the poor in Marlow.

 1853- Henry Sibley Esq.
-Kellys Directories by Kellys Directories Limited.
+Kelly's Directories by Kelly's Directories Limited.
 Perhaps a relative of the Herrods?

 1856-.
 Samuel Horrod died there early in the year.
 Mary the widow of Samuel Horrod died at Oxford House, seven months after her husband.
 Some of their possessions were auctioned off at the house afterwards by the executors of the estate.
 These included a phaeton and a gig, a mahogany pianoforte and, more unusually, a blunderbuss.
 (Reading Mercury 13th September 1856.
 British Newspaper Archive).